maticzav/graphql-shield/README.md

 | ------------------- | -------- | ------- | ------------------------------------------- |
 | allowExternalErrors | false    | true    | Toggles catching internal resolvers errors. |

 By default `shield` ensures no internal data is exposed to client if it was not meant to be.
-Therfore, all thrown errors during execution resolve in `Not Authenticated!` error message if not otherwise specified using `CustomError`.
+Therefore, all thrown errors during execution resolve in `Not Authenticated!` error message if not otherwise specified using `CustomError`.
 This can be turned off by setting `allowExternalErrors` option to true.

 ### `allow`, `deny`